GHeinzelmann/GHOAT.py/README.md

 To include a new host system, some additional input data is needed.
 They include three chosen host anchors for the application of restraints, and possibly a few additional variables and files.
 These can be found inside the ./host-library folder for all hosts from the proposed benchmarks [4], with new hosts being added and validated with time.

-# More information
+# More information and GHOAT.py citation

+Reference [9] explains the GHOAT calculations and applies it to a few sample systems.
+Please cite it if using the GHOAT.py software.

-The user guide provides the complete theory behind the method, as well as the meaning of each input parameter, and instructions on how to apply the current method to any other guest-host system.
+The user guide, inside the doc folder, also provides the complete theory behind the calculations, and instructions on how to apply it to any other guest-host system.
 For more information you can contact the author directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>